tomas-fryza/vhdl-course/Labs/05-counter_binary/README.md

 ## Experiments on your own

-1. Display 4-bit counter value with LEDs.
+1. Display 4-bit counter value with onboard LEDs.

+2. Implement a second 8-bit counter with a different time base (ie. different clock enable value) and display its value using LEDs on the CPLD expansion board.

-2. Modify the structure of the N-bit counter and add the option of synchronously loading the default value.
+3. Modify the structure of the N-bit counter and add the option of synchronously loading the default value.

-3. Complete your `README.md` file with notes and screenshots from simulation and implementation.
+4. Complete your `README.md` file with notes and screenshots from simulation and implementation.